Your cookie preferences

 Can I keep my landline phone number when I switch provider?

-In much the same way that you would transfer your mobile number over when you switch to a new contract, your current home broadband provider should allow you to keep your landline number when you move to a new provider, as per Ofcom regulations.
+Your current home broadband provider should allow you to keep your landline number when you move to a new provider, as is stated in Ofcom regulations.

 Your new provider doesn’t have to accept your request to transfer over your number, but it’s typically in their best interest to do so.
 To make sure you can take your landline number with you, ask your new provider if they’re able to make this transfer when you’re arranging the switch.